turnspike/aetherwolf-zsh/README.md

-# ætherwülf
+# ætherwolf

 _glide through zsh like a predator._

-ætherwülf is a set of modular configs for zsh and friends with minimum typing and maximum feedback.
+ætherwolf is a set of modular configs for zsh and friends with minimum typing and maximum feedback.
 Make any MacOS or Linux shell yours in seconds with a few simple commands.
 Powered by the excellent [Homesick](https://github.com/technicalpickles/homesick).

 (Instructions on how to add user settings coming very soon)